SaaberDev/inventory-management-system/README.md

 * attendance system [fingerprint if possible]

-Workflow
+## Workflow

 .
-|
-|- Purchase
+├── Purchase
+│   └── Store in purchase warehouse
+├── Transfer
-|---- Transfer to warehouse
+│   └── Transfer to any warehouse
+├── Release Products
-|-------- Release from warehouse as released product / finished product
+│   ├── Release from warehouse as released product / finished product │   └── Transfer
-|------------ Transfer released product to another warehouse or directly to the finished goods (finished goods are sellable)
+│       └── Transfer released product to another warehouse or directly to the finished goods (finished goods are sellable) └── Sell
-|---------------- Sell both released product and finished product when it is available in finished goods
+└── Sell both released product and finished product when it is available in finished goods